History of Live Nation Entertainment in Timeline

 2017: Live Nation Purchases Controlling Interest in Blue Stone Entertainment and Cuffe & Taylor

-April 2018: U.S. Department of Justice Investigates Live Nation
+April 2018: US Department of Justice Investigates Live Nation

 2018: Live Nation Acquires Red Mountain Entertainment

-2019: OSHA Violations for Live Nation
+2019: OSHA Violations and Lawsuits Against Live Nation

 2019: Inquest Verdict on Radiohead Stage Collapse